RochanaChaturvedi/it-is-all-in-the-name/README.md

 # It's All in the Name

 This repository provides the replication code for the paper [It's All in the Name:  A Character Based Approach To Infer Religion](https://arxiv.org/abs/2010.14479).
-Our training data set is proprietory.
+Our training data set is proprietary.
 Therefore, we can provide a hand-annotated dataset (available on request for academic purposes only).

 If you find it useful please cite the work as: <br/>
 Chaturvedi, Rochana, & Chaturvedi, Sugat.
 2020.
-It’s All in the Name: A Character BasedApproach To Infer Religion. arXiv preprint arXiv:2010.14479 <br/>
+It’s All in the Name: A Character BasedApproach To Infer Religion. arXiv preprint arXiv:2010.14479. <br/>

 BibTeX: <br/>
 @article{chaturvedi2020s, <br/>